ashwin-jakanathan/Bookstore-Management-System/README.md

 # Bookstore Management Application

-A JavaFX-based bookstore system developed for **COE528 (Object-Oriented Analysis and Design)** at Toronto Metropolitan University.
+A JavaFX-based bookstore management system demonstrating object-oriented design principles, modular architecture, and the State Pattern for dynamic customer rewards.
-This project demonstrates strong software design principles, object-oriented programming, and the implementation of multiple design patterns including the **State Pattern**.
+This project demonstrates strong software design principles, object-oriented programming, and the implementation of multiple design patterns, including the **State Pattern**.

 ---